-Another important thing to check in this step is your links changelog, under the History tab.
+Another important thing to check in this step is your links changelog, under the Link Changes tab.
 Here, you’ll be able to see any links that you’ve lost, have gone down or changed status.

 If there are valuable links showing up here, you should investigate why they changed and try to fix them.